Your website copy is a lot more important than you realize.

 Step 2: Ask the important questions

-There are some mandatory questions you need to ask yourself and the client to produce the absolutely best copy.
+There are some mandatory questions you need to ask yourself and the client to produce the absolute best copy.

 They include the following.